symfony-cmf/symfony-cmf-docs/bundles/seo/seo_aware.rst

 ====================================

 The ``SeoMetadata`` can be saved in the object, so you can persist it into the database.
-This option gives admins the possiblity of changing the SEO data for the document.
+This option gives admins the possibility of changing the SEO data for the document.

 In order to save the ``SeoMetadata`` in the object, the object should